 But saying I feel 33 is more than a subjective sense of my mental state.
-Physically, I have objective proof that I’m performing at a level similar to the 30-something me from 20 years ago—I can still do a one-arm pull-up, deadlift 300 pounds, hold a solid front lever, and on a good day climb 5.13b/8a.
-While none of these capabilities are world-class, they are proud achievements for a 53-year-old…and perhaps for many 33-year-olds as well.
+Physically, I have objective proof that I’m performing at a level similar to the 30-something me from 20 years ago:mI can still do a one-arm pull-up, deadlift 300 pounds, hold a solid front lever, and—on a good day—climb 5.13b/8a.
+While none of these capabilities are world-class, they are proud achievements for a 53-year-old (and for many 33-year-olds as well).
 But I digress.

-Aging Processes that Can Be Slowed with Training
+Aging Processes That Can Be Slowed with Training